hphelion/documentation/commercial/GA1/commerical.services-identity-overview.md

 ## Working with the Identity Service

-To [perform tasks using the Identity service](#howto), you can use the API or CLI.
+To [perform tasks using the Identity service](/helion/openstack/services/identity/using/), you can use the API or CLI.

-### Using the dashboards {#UI}

-You can use the [HP Helion OpenStack Dashboard](/helion/openstack/dashboard/how-works/) to work with the Identity service.

-**Note:** Domain management is not available using the Helion OpenStack Dashboard.
-You can use the CLI for domain management instead.

-###Using the API {#API}

-You can use a low-level, raw REST API to access  HP Identity.
-See the [OpenStack Identity API v2.0 Reference](http://api.openstack.org/api-ref-identity-v2.html).

-###Using the CLI {#CLI}

-You can use the command-line interface software to access HP Identity.
-See the [OpenStack Command Line Interface Reference](http://docs.openstack.org/cli-reference/content/keystoneclient_commands.html).

-For more information on installing the CLI, see [Install the OpenStack command-line clients](http://docs.openstack.org/user-guide/content/install_clients.html).

 ## For more information ##